kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ##Binary I/O

 We now support binary I/O formats and we indeed switched to one as the internal native format.
 First the over the hood changes and then some under the hood for the devs.
-You don't specific I/O details with multiple mapreduce options because it was getting pretty complicated.
+You don't specify I/O details with multiple mapreduce options because it was getting pretty complicated.
 So we have a concept of input specs and output specs, which are created with functions called `make.input.specs` and `make.output.specs`.
 In the simple case these functions take a string argument like `"csv"` or `"json"` and will do the right thing.
 And now for the developers out there.
 If you want full control, you can specify a mode, binary or text, an R function and a java class as arguments to the `make.*.specs`